awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 **Requirements for Recording Events**

 To record events, you need the following:
 + A dataset group that includes an `Interactions` dataset, which can be empty\.
-For a Python example that creates a dataset and a dataset group, see [ Step 3: Importing Your Data](data-prep-importing.md)\.
+For information on creating a dataset group and a dataset, see [Preparing and Importing Data](data-prep.md)\.
 + An event tracker\.
 + A call to the [PutEvents](API_UBS_PutEvents.md) operation\.